martvanrijthoven/pyamlo/docs/index.md

-# Yamlo Documentation
+# PYAMLO Documentation

-Welcome to the official documentation for **yamlo**.
+Welcome to the official documentation for **PYAMLO**.

-Yamlo is a flexible YAML configuration loader for Python, designed for advanced configuration scenarios.
+PYAMLO is a  YAML configuration loader for Python, designed for advanced configuration scenarios.
 It supports file inclusion, deep merging, environment variable injection, variable interpolation, and direct Python object instantiation from YAML.

 ---